 2Fe3+ + S02 + 2H20 → 2Fe2+ + SO42- + 4H+

 5S02 + 2MnO42- + 2H20 → 5SO42- + 4H+ + 2Mn2+

 When H2S gas is passed through a saturated solution of SO2 till its smell disappears, it turns in a milky solution, the Wacken roder’s liquid.
 When H2S is passed through H2SO4 the reaction is called Wacken roder’s reaction.

 Oxoacids of Sulphur:

-Sulphuric acid is one of the most important industrial chemicals world wide.
+Sulphuric acid is one of the most important industrial chemicals worldwide.
 It is called the king of chemicals.
-It is manufactured by lead chamber process or contact process.
-Contact process involves three steps:
+It is manufactured by the lead chamber process or contact process.
+The contact process involves three steps: